 These monitoring activities, which are consistent with policy governance principles, will assist the Board with guiding the President on decisions related to the College's strategic direction, the prioritization of performance improvement initiatives, and the allocation of resources.
 Further, these monitoring activities will be the primary focus of the Board's work as it performs the oversight and fiduciary duties required by the Illinois Community College Act and as expected by the Higher Learning Commission.

+Change Lo g Governance Unit: Board of Trustees

-Date of Change Description of Change Governance Unit 03-07-22 Initial Adoption Board of Trustees 06-15-23 Updated Board Reporting Preferences Board of Trustees
+Date Description of Change

+03-07-22 Initial Adoption

+06-15-23 Updated Board Reporting Preferences

+08-15-24 Board Reviewed, minor grammatical changes, update language to include Belonging